5 easy College Application Essay topics from everyday life

 It’s not a trick question.
 In fact, it’s the most complex and nuanced of the Common App prompts.
 It gives you the chance to reflect and show your ability to learn from your experiences.
 It takes time to find the type of mistakes you want to talk about, but I assure you: it works.

 What difference do you want to make in the world?
 Where specifically are you going with your life?
-These questions should inform your entire college application process.
+These questions should inform your college application process.

 Make a list of issues that are important to you.
 How have you been affected by them in your day to day life?
 What have you done in response?
 Tell those stories.

 You may have noticed that these ideas got harder to tell honestly as you worked down the list.
-When you write about difficult topics—mistakes, learning, making a difference—it is very tempting to start talking in clichés, or to end in a place where you are perfect.
+When you write about difficult topics—mistakes, learning, making a difference—it is very tempting to start talking in clichés, or to end in a place where you seem perfect.

 Colleges are not looking for perfect people.
 They are looking for students who will make a difference in their classrooms, dorms, and community.
 Where are the stories that reveal what you bring to the world?
 Your best essays grow out of those moments.